Zcher-Kevin/Web-app/README.md

 # Web Application Project

-This is a full-stack web application with a React frontend and Express/MySQL backend.
+This is a full-stack web application with a React/TypeScript frontend and Express/TypeScript/MySQL backend.

 ## Project Structure

 ```
 Web-app/
-├── BackEnd/           # Express.js server with MySQL
+├── BackEnd/           # Express.js server with TypeScript and MySQL
 ├── FrontEnd/          # React frontend (Vite + TypeScript)
 └── .gitignore         # Root-level gitignore file
 ```